Teacher Resources

 Le serenade interrompue: A Deep Dive

 Le serenade interrompue, aside from a relaxed tempo, remains relatively unchanged until measure 62, when a caesura is added before a syncopated melody begins.
 Meant to imitate a Spanish guitar—Debussy’s instructions state quasi guitarra, or “like a guitar”—the texture and articulation suggest strumming (mm.
 21-23) and plucking (the ostinato beginning in m.
 25).
-However, when performed under tempo with a heavier articulation, the ostinato becomes bumbling and pervasive (again, not unlike a distracted goose).
+However, when performed under tempo with a heavier articulation, the ostinato becomes bumbling and pervasive.

 Example 4 Le serenade interrompue, with a strummed texture in the first system and a plucked texture in the next system.